Esther's Radiance Body Oil - The price has dropped from $30 to $22—Free Shipping on all items.

 The Completion of All Things

-And we must remember where all of this is heading.
-Scripture says there will come a day when the curse is no more.
+There will come a day when the curse is no more, for “there shall be no more curse” (Revelation 22:3).
 No more domination.
 No more distortion.
 No more confusion between man and woman.
 No more wounds from the Fall.
 In the New Jerusalem, the Bride is made ready—whole, radiant, restored.
-Masculinity and femininity will shine in their purest form, untouched by sin, fully reflecting the glory of Christ.
+“Behold, I am making all things new” (Revelation 21:5).
 What we taste now in part, we will experience in fullness.
-Every struggle we face today is temporary; every healing God works in us is a foretaste of eternity.
+What we carry now in weakness, we will carry in glory.
+What we discern now in faith, we will behold face‑to‑face.
+Until that day, we walk in unity, in honor, in grace, in mercy, and in the Spirit who makes us one.

 Benediction